BerkIGuler/PatternRecognitionEPFL/README.md

 # PatternRecognitionEPFL
-Labs for the master course EE-451 at EPFL
+- Labs for the master course EE-451 Image Analysis and Pattern Recognition at EPFL.
+- Data for some parts of the assignments are not available